What is the Mentorship Program?

 Do I need to install AIS?

 Yes.
-As of 2024, an AIS transceiver is now required.
+Since the 2024 edition of the race, an AIS transceiver is now required.